Will Ospreay: United Empire (2020–2024)

-Ospreay attempted to rebound following another loss at Wrestle Kingdom, by entering the 2023 New Japan Cup, in March.
+Ospreay attempted to rebound by entering the 2023 New Japan Cup in March.
 Ospreay received a bye to the second round, where he defeated United Empire stablemate Mark Davis to advance to the quarterfinals.
-However, soon after it was announced Ospreay had suffered a shoulder injury and would forfeit his place in the tournament, causing Davis to take his place and advance to the next round.
-In April, NJPW announced a tournament to find a new #1 contender for Kenny Omega's IWGP United States Heavyweight Championship, where Ospreay was announced as one of four participants in the tournament, signaling his return from injury.
+However, it was announced soon after that Ospreay had suffered a shoulder injury and would forfeit his place in the tournament, causing Davis to take his place and advance to the next round.
+In April, NJPW announced a tournament to find a new number one contender for Kenny Omega's IWGP United States Heavyweight Championship, where Ospreay was announced as one of four participants in the tournament, signalling his return from injury.
 Ospreay returned to action on 21 May at Resurgence, where he defeated Hiroshi Tanahashi to advance to the tournament final.
-The tournament final commenced at Dominion 6.4 in Osaka-jo Hall the following month, where Ospreay defeated Lance Archer, to become the new #1 contender for Omega's title.
-On 6 June at a NJPW press conference, the rematch between Ospreay and Omega for the title was confirmed to take place later in the month at Forbidden Door.
-On 25 June at Forbidden Door, Ospreay defeated Omega to regain the IWGP United States Heavyweight Championship.
+The tournament final commenced at Dominion 6.4 in Osaka-jo Hall the following month, where Ospreay defeated Lance Archer to become number one contender for Omega's title.
+On 6 June at a NJPW press conference, the rematch between Ospreay and Omega for the title was confirmed to take place later in the month at AEW's Forbidden Door, and Ospreay defeated Omega at the event on 25 February to regain the IWGP United States Heavyweight Championship for a second time.

-In July, Ospreay attempted to keep his momentum, entering the yearly G1 Cimax tournament, competing in the B Block.
-Despite losing to Taichi on the first night, Ospreay finally cleanly defeated longtime rival and former teammate Kazuchika Okada.
+In July, Ospreay attempted to maintain his momentum by entering the yearly G1 Climax tournament, competing in the B Block.
+Despite losing to Taichi on the first night, Ospreay finally and cleanly defeated longtime rival and former teammate Kazuchika Okada.
 Ospreay finished with 10 points, making him the block runner-up and therefore advancing him to the quarterfinal round.
-In the quarterfinals, Ospreay defeated David Finlay, but lost to eventual tournament winner Tetsuya Naito in the semi-finals, eliminating him from the tournament.
+In the quarterfinals, Ospreay defeated David Finlay but lost to eventual tournament winner Tetsuya Naito in the semi-finals, eliminating him from the tournament.
 Following the match, Ospreay claimed to be tired of holding a title which he had "no attachment to".
-Ospreay then discarded the IWGP United States Heavyweight title and unveiled a new title with a Union Jack on it, naming it the IWGP United Kingdom Heavyweight Championship.
-Despite this, the title was never officially renamed and Ospreay later began carrying both belts, which were used to represent the IWGP United States Heavyweight Championship.
+He then discarded the IWGP United States Heavyweight belt and unveiled a custom one featuring Union Jacks, naming it the "IWGP United Kingdom Heavyweight Championship".
+Despite this, New Japan never officially renamed the title, and Ospreay later began carrying both belts to represent the IWGP United States Heavyweight Championship.